ShadowDSouL/ShadowDSouL/README.md

 # 💫 About Me:
 - 👋 Hi, I’m @ShadowDSouL<br>- 👀 I’m interested in virtual things, so I like Animes and Online Games.
-I also like Computer and Technology.<br>- 🌱 I’m currently studying computer science (Cyber Security)<br>- 💞️ I’m looking to collaborate on any project that can improve myself.<br>- 📫 You can reach me at zhong15@hotmail.com
+I also like Computers and Technologies.<br>- 🌱 I’m currently studying Computer Science (Cyber Security), on the way to becoming a Pentester.<br>- 💞️ I’m looking to collaborate on any project that can improve myself.<br>- 📫 You can reach me at zhong15@hotmail.com

 ## 🌐 Socials: